clanbrassil/translations-documentation/README.md

 ## Guide for Trax Static Translations

-This document provides a comprehensive list of static English labels and texts used in the Trax application.
-It serves as a reference for translators and developers working on localization efforts.
+This document provides a list of static English labels and texts used in the Trax application.
+It serves as a reference for translators and developers working on translation efforts.

 ### Current Status